 While living in Norwood and working nearby, she met Roy ("Ben") Benjamin, one of the few young single guys with good prospects who was taller than she was.
 Dating during the Depression meant the occasional movie but mostly trips to Graeter's for ice cream, paying a nickel a cone there, when less delicious alternatives were a mere three cents.

 She also helped out in Ben's various businesses by keeping the books and dealing with clients in her masterful way of persuading folks to do what they were not otherwise inclined to do - and then convincing them it had been their idea all along.
-His long absences on business trips meant she had to learn to deal on her own with such things as blizzards, hurricanes, a car that wouldn't start (but could be nudged downhill in first gear until it did), a flooded basement, dogs that ran away, funerals for expired goldfish, a washing machine that trekked across the kitchen floor, and a fireplace that put more smoke in the living room than up the chimney.
+His long absences on business trips meant she had to learn to deal on her own with such things as blizzards, hurricanes, a car that wouldn't start (but she learned to bump start it and pop the clutch), a flooded basement, dogs that ran away, funerals for expired goldfish, a washing machine that trekked across the kitchen floor, and a fireplace that put more smoke in the living room than up the chimney.

 Margaret was a stay-at-home Mom for Meril, taking on volunteer jobs related to school and helping out with the local volunteer ambulance corps and the church choir.
 When Meril went off to Vassar, Margaret took the opportunity to start a new career in property management, using her organizational and diplomatic skills to run an office of 15 real estate agents and later managing a complex of 300 apartments.
 She never lost her enthusiasm for accomplishing things and for being busy doing something useful.
 The day before she died, she told Meril that there was a project she feared she wouldn't be able to finish.
 We don't know what that was, but Meril said she'd help, and that seemed to reassure her.
 Margaret was focused on getting things accomplished, until the very end.